julianvb03/TET-Proyect3-BigData/README.md

 3. Add the layers to the Lambda function.
 4. Deploy the Lambda function.
 5. Go to settings and set the timeout to 45 seconds.

-### Glue Job Setup
-1. Go to the AWS Glue console.
-2. Click on "Jobs" in the left sidebar.
-3. Click on "Add job".
-4. Enter the following configuration:
-   - Name: `project3-etl-job`.
-   - IAM Role: `LabRole`.
-   - Type: Spark.
-   - Glue version: 4.0. - Supports spark 3.3, Scala 2, Python 3
-   - Python version: 3.
-   - Worker type: G.1X.
-   - Number of workers: 3.
-5. Add the code at [`ETL.py`](./scripts/ETL.py) to the job script.
-6. Modify the `BUCKET_NAME` variables to your bucket name and the name of your Lambda function to create the EMR cluster.
-7. Add a second job as Python shell with the following configuration:
-   - Name: `project3-trigger-job`.
-   - IAM Role: `LabRole`.
-   - Type: Python shell.
-   - Python version: 3.
-8. Add the code at [`trigger.py`](./scripts/trigger.py) to the job script.
-9. Modify the `LAMBDA_FUNCTION_NAME` variable to the name of your Lambda function that creates the EMR cluster.
-10. Go to Workflows in the left sidebar.
-11. Click on "Add workflow".
-12. Enter the following configuration:
-    - Name: `project3-workflow`.
-    - IAM Role: `LabRole`.
-13. Add an On-Demand trigger to the workflow.
-14. Add the `project3-etl-job` job to the workflow.
-15. Add an event trigger after the `project3-etl-job` job to trigger the `project3-trigger-job` job.

 ### EMR Lambda Setup
 1. Create a Lambda function with the following configuration: